AlynMing/Tippy/README.md

 The following **optional** features are implemented:

-* [ ] Settings page to change the default tip percentage.
+* [x] Settings page to change the default tip percentage.
-* [ ] UI animations
+* [x] UI animations
 * [ ] Remembering the bill amount across app restarts (if <10mins)
 * [ ] Using locale-specific currency and currency thousands separators.
-* [ ] Making sure the keyboard is always visible and the bill amount is always the first responder.
+* [x] Making sure the keyboard is always visible and the bill amount is always the first responder.
 This way the user doesn't have to tap anywhere to use this app.
 Just launch the app and start typing.

 The following **additional** features are implemented:

-- [ ] List anything else that you can get done to improve the app functionality!
+- [x] Added functionality for setting custom tip amount
+- [x] Added functionality for splitting bill among any number of people

 ## Video Walkthrough